luke2533/coin-vue/README.md

 - Portfolio total value displays user's total

 Issue #4: Portfolio total value doesn't update when the page is reloaded (This could be fixed with JS)

+### 6.44 Token profit, value and total value update when user reloads page.
+Issue #4 RESOLVED

+Additions:

+- Token values updates when user reloads page
+- Token profit / loss updates when user reloads page
+- Total portfolio value updated when user reloads page
+- Fixed edit issue were all coins switch to bitcoin

+Issue #4 RESOLVED: Portfolio total value doesn't update when the page is reloaded (This could be fixed with JS)

 ## 7.0 Deployment